THINGS TO SEE IN ZAGORA

 The ksar stands up for fortified village, with highly protecting wall and battlements, usually with a single entrance.
 It reflects the era of insecurity when the nomads were sneaking around as "Law makers".

-The ksar contains private homes, the alleys, the mosque, water wills, public square, craftsmen shops and the tribe house. ksar Tassergate that is known of its ethnographic Museum and ksar Amezrou with its Jewish heritage are worth seeing
+ksar Tassergate at the entrance of the city is a fine example to visit.
+It contains private homes, the alleys, the mosque, water wills, public square, craftsmen shops and the tribe house with its ethnographic Museum.

 The kasbah differs from the ksar by its reduced dimentions.
 It is often inhabited by an important family, rich with a warrior and social character.
 The zagora province is home to a hundred of kasbahs, the most famous are those of Caid Ali Tamnougalt in Agdez the kasbah Ouled Othaman and N'kob Kasbahs.
 Designed to protect tribal wars in the old times.

-The rock engraving art heritage found along a dry river next to a grazing land in a place named Foum Chena in Tinzouline, forms a high concentration of entirely carved slobs with images related to the Berber-Lybico society dated back to the first milenuim bc.
+In Tinzouline, 20 kms before Zagora and with 4×4 vehicule travelers can see rock engraving art heritage found along a dry river next to a grazing land in a place named Foum Chena.
+It forms a high concentration of entirely carved slobs with images related to the Berber-Lybico society dated back to the first milenuim bc.
 The site is an opon air museum that shows human figures with animals berber text and mystrious figures.